 No, households are unable to opt out of the program.
-Our new collection trucks are only able to pick up garbage and recycling that is contained in a cart.
+The automated collection trucks are only able to pick up garbage and recycling that is contained in a cart.
 If garbage and/or recycling are set out for collection without being in a cart, it will not be picked up.

 The City will replace, at no charge, carts that are broken, vandalized or go missing.
 To report a missing or damaged cart email us at firstname.lastname@example.org or call the Blue Line at 403-340-BLUE (2583).

 Write your address in the white space on the side of your carts with a black, permanent marker.
 As well, each cart has a unique serial number specific to your address.
 You may want to take note of your carts’ serial numbers.
 If you think your carts are mixed up with your neighbour's carts and your address is not on your carts and you do not know the serial numbers of your carts, phone the Blue Line at 403-340-BLUE (2583) or email email@example.com and we will give you your serial numbers.

 Recycling set beside, or on top of the Blue Cart will not be picked up.
 You can drop off extra recycling at a Recycling Drop-off Depot at no cost or you can hold on to extra recyclables until the next scheduled pickup day.

 Shredded paper must be contained in a clear plastic bag and then placed in the Blue Cart.
 This is to ensure that it will not spill out onto the road during the pickup process.
 Another option for shredded paper is using it like newspaper, pizza boxes or leaves to line the bottom of your Green Carts to help prevent organics from freezing to the bottom of the cart in the winter.

 Place flattened cardboard in the Blue Cart.
 Extra cardboard may be taken free of charge to a Recycling Drop-off Depot.
 Any cardboard left beside, under or on top of the Blue Cart will not be picked up.